Loek van Mil: International career

-Scouting report
+Player profile

 van Mil threw a fastball that averaged 95 mph, which had been recorded as fast as 99 mph.
 He also threw a slider and a changeup.

 van Mil was 7 ft 1 in and weighed 240 lbs.
 He was one of the tallest players in the history of professional baseball, along with former Minor League Baseball reliever Ryan Doherty.
 His height provided an advantage, because his release point when pitching was closer to hitters, giving them less time to react.

 Accident and death

 During a December 2018 series against the Canberra Cavalry, van Mil went bushwalking without his teammates near Canberra.
 During his hike, he slipped and hit his head on rocks.
 He was unconscious for approximately 24 hours before kangaroos woke him up.
 He attracted the attention of another hiker, who drove him to a hospital. van Mil was diagnosed with 14 fractures, a ruptured eardrum, and bleeding on the brain.
 He was cleared to return to baseball in January 2019, in time to help Brisbane win the 2019 Claxton Shield.

-van Mil died on 28 July 2019, with a statement from the Royal Netherlands Baseball and Softball Federation attributing his death to a fatal incident One week earlier, he had announced his retirement from baseball to focus on his recovery.
+van Mil died on 28 July 2019, with a statement from the Royal Netherlands Baseball and Softball Federation attributing his death to a fatal incident.
+One week earlier, he had announced his retirement from baseball to focus on his recovery.